UpdraftFund/.github/profile/README.md

 The "Ideas for you" section could feature prominently on the main page.

-### Spam filter fee set by community
+### Anti-spam fee set by community

-Set the spam filter fee amount using a continuous median vote.
+Set the anti-spam fee amount using a continuous median vote.
 Anyone who is Aura verified as a unique human is eligible to vote.

 ### Streaming and claw-back